yesinteractive/dadjokes/readme.md

 2. Verify that the directory FSL is placed in on your webserver has the AllowOverride directive set to ALL (AllowOverride All) in the Apache <Directory> configuration.
    If this is not set then the included .htaccess file will not be read and routes will not be execute correctly.
 3. Update the RewriteBase directive in the included .htaccess file to accomodate your app if it is installed in a web sub directory (not root)
+4. Note that the XSS Filter Submodule in Git is a required module for secuirty enhancements.
+Other useful submodules are referenced for future use as the FSL function library expands over time.
-4. The code comes with an example app with several routes and examples of the flexibilty of the framework.
+5. The code comes with an example app with several routes and examples of the flexibilty of the framework.

 ## Why FSL ##